YOU ARE VISITING THE NEW IN-BUILD SITE OF THE U.K. HISTORIC ARMS RESOURCE CENTRE - MINIATURE CALIBRE RIFLES REFERENCE FACILITY

 for the Silver Jubilee of King George V and Queen Mary - 1935

-Below are shown just a few badges won by Arthur Traiesin his shooting career,
+Below are shown just a few badges won by F.A.
+Foxon in his shooting career,

-one of Britain's most successful small-bore competitiors of the Twentieth Century,
+one of Britain's more successful small-bore competitiors of the Twentieth Century,

 particularly in 1937 and 1938 immediately before the commencement of the Second World War - (1939-45).